CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 LUMI does not have the `seff` command, but there is a preliminary tool that can be used to read the GPU energy counters found in the AMD GPU card.
-The tool and it's documentation can be found here:
+The tool and its documentation can be found here:
 <https://github.com/mvsjober/gpu-energy-amd>.

 It has been pre-installed on LUMI in the path `/appl/local/csc/soft/ai/bin/gpu-energy`.